MWPainter/pose-estimation/README.md

 - `python run.py "hourglass"` Runs the stacked hourglass network to get 2D pose predictions from
     - `--load` required, filename for the network checkpoint to be used
-    - `--input_dir` required, the directory for the images to run the network on
+    - `--data_dir` required, the directory for the images to run the network on
     - `--output_dir` the directory to store the predictions at (in a PyTorch dataset)